kaya70875/ytfetcher/README.md

 ## Fetching Only Manually Created Transcripts

-`ytfethcer` allows you to fetch **only manually created transcripts** from a channel which allows you to get more precise transcripts.
+`ytfetcher` allows you to fetch **only manually created transcripts** from a channel which allows you to get more precise transcripts.

 ```python
 fetcher = YTFetcher.from_channel(channel_handle="TEDx", manually_created=True) # Set manually_created flag to True